777arc/PySDR/content/filters.rst

    :align: center
    :target: ../_images/convolve_comparison_100000.svg

-As you can see, :code:`scipy.signal.convolve` actually switches its method to FFT-based automatically at a certian input size.
+As you can see, :code:`scipy.signal.convolve` actually switches its method to FFT-based automatically at a certain input size.
 Either way, :code:`fftconvolve` is the clear winner for these size taps and inputs, which represent fairly typical sizes in RF applications.
-A lot of the code within PySDR actually uses :code:`np.convolve:` simply because it's one less import and the performance difference is negligible for low datarate or non-real-time applications.
+A lot of the code within PySDR actually uses :code:`np.convolve:` simply because it's one less import and the performance difference is negligible for low data rate or non-real-time applications.

 Lastly, we will show the output in the frequency domain, so we can finally check whether the firwin2 method gave us a filter that matched our design parameters.
 Starting from the code above that gave us :code:`h2`: